oliviabarrick/gitops-controller/README.md

-git-controller is a proof-of-concept GitOps controller that can sync from Git to Kubernetes or from Kubernetes to Git.
+gitops-controller is a proof-of-concept GitOps controller that can sync from Git to Kubernetes or from Kubernetes to Git.

 *It is not yet ready for production use, but feedback is desired.*